 The easiest one is the C major scale C D E F G A B C.

 The C major scale is an absolute must for guitarists and musicians in general.
 It's considered the easiest key for musicians to learn because it doesn’t contain any confusing sharp or flat notes.

 As with the A minor pentatonic scale, there're different shapes to play a C major scale, here’s the first shape:

 For a better overview, the C itself is highlighted wherever it appears.
-A famous song which uses the C major scale is “Let it be” from The Beatles.
+A famous song that uses the C major scale is "Let it be" from The Beatles.